 (3000 x 20) 0.10 / 30 = 200

 That means your sales velocity is $200 per day.

-As we’ve discussed, the primary ingredient for success with Amazon SEO is relevancy, and every element on an Amazon product listing helps with relevancy.
+As we’ve discussed, the primary ingredient to rank highly with Amazon SEO is relevancy, and every element on an Amazon product listing helps with relevancy.